midzer/beerbase/content/breweries/sonoran-brewing-company/burning-bird-pale-ale.md

 srm: 0
 upc: 0
 ---
-The Burning Bird is our representation of the Phoenix, our cityâ€™s namesake, a mythical bird which lived 500 years, consumed itself by fire, then was reborn from its ashes.
+The Burning Bird is our representation of the Phoenix, our city’s namesake, a mythical bird which lived 500 years, consumed itself by fire, then was reborn from its ashes.
 Like the phoenix of old, this pale ale is reborn from the time when fabulous hoppy brews were more than mere myths.